foundation-model-stack/fms-hf-tuning/README.md

 ]
 ```

-This is because the chat template will automatically be applied to the text and then the model's processor will combine the text and image together to input into the model.
+### Processing of dataset

+First, each dataset sample is processed by applying the chat template to the raw text, which formats the conversation as required.
+Then, the model’s `processor` takes the formatted text and the corresponding image(s) and converts them into the final input representation (e.g., input_ids, attention masks, etc.) that the model uses for training.

-Note: Granite 3.2 and Llava-1.5 Vision models expect a single image and will reformat a dataset with a list of images to select only the first image in the list.
+**Note**: `Granite 3.2` and `Llava-1.5` Vision models expect a single image for each dataset sample.
+If a list of images is provided, only the first image will be used.

-Two parameters will need to be passed in, the `dataset_text_field` for the name of the column in the dataset that contains the conversational text and `dataset_image_field` for the name of the column in the dataset that contains the images.
-Note that no répons

-An example configuration would be:
+### Tuning configurations

+Two parameters must be passed to specify which dataset columns to use:
+- `dataset_text_field`: The column name that contains the conversational text.
+- `dataset_image_field`: The column name that contains the images.

+Below is a sample configuration file:
 ```json
 {
   "model_name_or_path": "ibm-granite/granite-vision-3.2-2b",